nus-cs2103/website-base/admin/tutorials.md

 <box type="info" tags="m--cs2103" header="****Zoom Links & Venue****" id="venue-and-links" icon=":fas-info-circle:">

-**The first few tutorials will be conducted via Zoom.**
+**The first two tutorials (i.e., weeks 3 and 4) will be conducted fully online (via Zoom).**

 * Zoom links for tutorial sessions will be available in [Canvas course homepage]({{ url_canvas_home }}), from week 3 Tuesday %%(i.e., 1 day before the first tutorial of the semester)%%.<br>
-  You may use the tutorial venue to join the Zoom session if you wish.
+* You may use the tutorial venue (given in the table below) to join the Zoom session if you wish, but if you do,
+    * please keep noise level low, as there will be other students doing the same.
+    * while you may sit together with team members, you should ==participate in the tutorial _individually_== e.g., do not project one person's screen to the TV, or discuss answers with others unless the tutor prompts you to.
+    * if you face Wi-Fi connectivity issues, try connecting to SSID `eduroam` (you need to use your full NUSNET email address and password `e____@u.nus.edu/*****` to login).

-**The subsequent tutorials will be conducted in F2F mode**.
-Note the following about F2F tutorials:
+**The subsequent tutorials will be conducted in F2F mode**. {% if (current_week | int) <= 4 %}More info coming soon ...{% else %}Note the following about F2F tutorials:

 * The venue is given in the table below.
 * We will be using Zoom in F2F tutorials as well (same Zoom link as before), as it's needed for,<br>